Vice-President (Administration) and University Registrar

 - work to the best of their abilities and to make genuine attempts to progress successfully by meeting course requirements and deadlines for assessment and by regular attendance and/or engagement with learning activities

-- conduct themselves in a professional manner while undertaking industrial or clinical placements, field trips, practicums or other forms of work integrated learning, and maintain the highest standards of professional ethics relevant to the profession or industry for which they are being trained
+- conduct themselves in a professional manner while undertaking placements, practicums, field trips, study tours, or other forms of work integrated learning or student mobility programs, and maintain the highest standards of professional ethics relevant to the profession or industry for which they are being trained

 - comply with all health and safety requirements and instructions given by the University and attend any relevant training if required by the University

-- use IT resources and other learning or support facilities provided by the University, including library and computer laboratory facilities, in a responsible manner which does not prevent or impair other students from pursuing learning opportunities or using learning and teaching resources
+- use IT resources and other learning or support facilities provided by the University, including library and computer laboratory facilities, responsibly and in a manner which does not prevent or impair other students from pursuing learning opportunities or using learning and teaching resources

-- provide constructive feedback to academic staff on their teaching and the quality of units of study when participating in QUT’s teaching and learning evaluation processes, and provide other constructive feedback and opinions about the University and its functioning.
+- provide constructive feedback to academic staff on teaching and the quality of units of study when participating in QUT’s teaching and learning evaluation processes, and provide other constructive feedback and opinions about the University and its functioning.

-- obey the statutes, rules and policies of the University
+- comply with the policies and procedures of the University

 - provide timely and accurate information on matters relating to admission, enrolment, assessment and any other student matter

-- ensure personal details (including electronic contact details) are current.
+- ensure personal details (including contact details) are current.